DreamOfTheRedChamber/system-design-interviews/Estimation.md

 * Test MySQL 5.7 on a 4 Core 8 GB cloud server
 	- Write: 500 TPS
 	- Read: 10000 QPS

+## Instagram
+* Dec, 2012: more than 25 photos and 90 likes every second.